flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 A Metainfo file is mandatory to appear on the Flathub website.

-Metainfo file is optional for runtimes, extensions and baseapps.
+Metainfo file is optional for runtimes, extensions and BaseApps.

 ### Desktop file